 The Media Lab at the City College of New York was founded in 2008, and Dr. YingLi Tian was appointed as the lab director.
-Our research group is dedicated to both fundamental and applied research in the areas of computer vision, image/video processing, multimedia, multi-sensor fusion, human-computer interaction, and remote sensing.
+Our research group is dedicated to both fundamental and applied research in the areas of Computer Vision, Image/video Understanding, Multimedia, Artificial Intelligence and Machine Learning, and Assistive Technology.

 Our research topics include:

 - Text Spotting & Understanding:

 CVPR, 2017 (Spotlight)

 To utilize text instances for understanding natural scenes, we have proposed a framework that combines image-based text localization with language-based context description for text instances.